ClosedResearch

 What is the Advancing Australia's National Interests in Antarctica?

 The Advancing Australia's National Interests in Antarctica is a research grant offered by Department of Climate Change, Energy, the Environment and Water in Australia, providing $5M – $5M in funding.
-This grant opportunity supports the Australian Centre for Excellence in Antarctic Science for two years to finalise and deliver datasets and publication outputs from previously funded Antarctic field operations.
+This grant supports the Australian Centre for Excellence in Antarctic Science for two years to finalise and deliver datasets and publication outputs from previously funded Antarctic field operations.
 It aims to advance Australia's national interests in Antarctica, strengthen science capability, and support collaboration and leadership in Antarctic research.

 How much funding does the Advancing Australia's National Interests in Antarctica provide?